ArduCustom/arducustom.github.io/v/dev/ArduPlane/Parameters.rst

 | *Note: This parameter is for advanced users*

 This sets the percentage number of standard deviations applied to the GPS velocity measurement innovation consistency check\.
-Decreasing it makes it more likely that good measurements willbe rejected\.
+Decreasing it makes it more likely that good measurements will be rejected\.
 Increasing it makes it more likely that bad measurements will be accepted\.

 +-----------+------------+